skonfig/__easy_rsa/type/__easy_rsa_cert/man.rst

 cert-expiration-days
     Days until expiration of the certificate. common-name
-    The Common Name (CN) for this CA.
+    The Common Name (CN) for this certficiate.
     Defaults to ``__object_id``.
 digest
-    The digest to use for the CA.
+    The digest to use for this certificate.
     Valid choices include: md5, sha1, sha256, sha224, sha384, sha512
 key-size
-    The keysize to use for the request. state
+    The key size to use for the request. state
     Possible values: